mescu74/systematic-review-assistant/docs/api-reference.md

 #### General Notes for `ScreeningService` Implementation
 - Ensure Pydantic schemas for service inputs (e.g., `ScreeningResultCreate`, `ScreeningResultUpdate`) are clearly defined in `src/sr_assistant/core/schemas.py`.
-- The output of the resolver chain is `schemas.ScreeningResolutionSchema`.
+- The output of the resolver chain is `schemas.ResolverOutputSchema`.
 - The input to the resolver chain (`invoke_resolver_agent_batch`) is a list of dictionaries, each matching the input variables of the `resolver_prompt`.
 - **Pydantic Model Instantiation:** When creating SQLModel instances (e.g., `models.ScreenAbstractResult`) from Pydantic schema data (e.g., `schemas.ScreeningResultCreate`), use the `ModelName.model_validate(data_dict)` method (e.g., `models.ScreenAbstractResult.model_validate(screening_create_data.model_dump())`) as per `docs/coding-standards.md`.
 Avoid direct instantiation with `**data_dict` if it leads to type errors or bypasses Pydantic v2 validation strictness.
 - Address the unused `e` variable linter error in the current `services.py` (`get_screening_result_by_strategy`).
 - Type hints for generic `dict` should be `dict[str, Any]` or a more specific `TypedDict` if applicable.

 #### Further Considerations for `ScreeningService`
 - The definition of Pydantic schemas used for service method inputs (e.g., `schemas.ScreeningResultCreate`, `schemas.ScreeningResultUpdate`) needs to be solidified and placed in `src/sr_assistant/core/schemas.py`.
-The `schemas.ScreeningResolutionSchema` is the output from the resolver LLM chain.
+The `schemas.ResolverOutputSchema` is the output from the resolver LLM chain.
 - Error handling within these new methods needs to be robust.

 ## LLM Agent APIs (Conceptual)